microsoft/service-fabric-services-and-actors-dotnet/README.md

 **Only officially released NuGet packages from Microsoft are supported for use in production.** If you have a feature or bug fix that you would like to use in your application, please issue a pull request so we can get it into an official release.

 ## Reporting issues and feedback
-Please refer to [Contributing.md](https://github.com/Azure/service-fabric/blob/master/CONTRIBUTING.md) at the Service Fabric home repo for details on issue reporting and feedback.
+Please refer to [Contributing.md](https://github.com/Microsoft/service-fabric/blob/master/CONTRIBUTING.md) at the Service Fabric home repo for details on issue reporting and feedback.

 ## Contributing code
 If you would like to become an active contributor to this project please follow the instructions provided in [Microsoft Azure Projects Contribution Guidelines](http://azure.github.io/guidelines.html).

-For details on contributing to Service Fabric projects, please refer to [Contributing.md](https://github.com/Azure/service-fabric/blob/master/CONTRIBUTING.md) at the Service Fabric home repo for details on contributing code.
+For details on contributing to Service Fabric projects, please refer to [Contributing.md](https://github.com/Microsoft/service-fabric/blob/master/CONTRIBUTING.md) at the Service Fabric home repo for details on contributing code.

 ## Documentation
-Service Fabric has a rich set of conceptual and reference documentation available at [https://docs.microsoft.com/azure/service-fabric](https://docs.microsoft.com/azure/service-fabric).
+Service Fabric has conceptual and reference documentation available at [https://docs.microsoft.com/azure/service-fabric](https://docs.microsoft.com/azure/service-fabric).

 These articles will help get you started with Reliable Services and Reliable Actors: